Unmoriel/SpyGame-Discord-bot/README.md

 }<br>

 As for how the bot works, I leave it to you to look at the code, as it is usually sufficiently commented.

+Command :

+* /add username: (adds your username to the list of players for which the bot monitors the history)
+* /remove username: (removes your username from this list)
+* /list: returns the list of all usernames that the bot monitors the history for
+* /here: command to be executed in the text channel where you want the bot to send win or loss messages (by default, the bot uses the first text channel of your server).

+username is your League of Legend username do not confuse it with your riot id

 ********************
 # SpyGame-Discord-bot - FR